 How do I find out what is being served?School menus are planned and prepared in cycles.
 All menus are available here on our web site using the

 Meal Viewer App, see the link below.
 Substitutions may occur on the menu due to product availability, studentpreferences and government commodity inventories.
 We try very hard to supply what is on the menu toevery elementary child in the district.

 What is "Offer Vs. Serve" and "Components"?

-They only have to take (be served) 3 of the 4, or they can take all 4.
+They only have to take 3 of the 4 or they can take all 4.
 One item must be a fruit or fruit juice.

 For lunch, we must offer 5 components:

 1. Meat or meat alternate like cheese or eggs -1 to 2 OZ. serving (1 component)